mockoon/mockoon.com/content/blog/mock-api-cloud-deployments-release.md

 ## Quotas and limitations

-This feature is available to all Mockoon Pro subscribers, with a quota of 1, 3, or 5 instances, and 50,000, 100,000, or 250,000 monthly requests depending on your subscription plan.
-You can learn more about the available plans on the [Mockoon Pro pricing page](/pro/).
+This feature is available to all Mockoon Cloud subscribers, with a quota of 1, 3, or 5 instances, and 50,000, 100,000, or 250,000 monthly requests depending on your subscription plan.
+You can learn more about the available plans on the [Mockoon Cloud pricing page](/cloud/).
 You can also check your quota and usage in your account settings on the [Mockoon website](/account/subscription/).

 ## Custom deployments